UGentBiomath/wwdata/README.rst

 --------

 For the workflow with code and more specific examples, check out the Showcase Jupyter Notebook(s) included as documentation of the package.
+MyBinder can be used to view the code and the specific examples.
+Go to https://mybinder.org/ and use the GitHub URL, https://github.com/UGentBiomath/wwdata.
+Specify the branch(master, develop etc.).
+Generate a new MyBinder link if the branch get modified.
+Example link: https://hub.mybinder.org/user/ugentbiomath-wwdata-faxuev5l/tree

 Credits